New Zealand Constitution Act 1852: Abolition of the Provinces Act 1876

 This amendment abolished the Provinces of New Zealand;

 New Zealand Constitution Amendment Act 1947

-In 1947, New Zealand adopted the Statute of Westminster 1931 with the Statute of Westminster Adoption Act 1947.
+In 1947, New Zealand adopted the Statute of Westminster 1931 with the Statute of Westminster Adoption Act 1947 (11 Geo.
+VI No. 38).
 The only remaining provision of the Constitution Act relating to the Parliament of the United Kingdom was the ability of the former imperial legislature to legislate for New Zealand at the New Zealand Parliament's consent.
-This occurred only once, for the New Zealand Constitution Amendment Act 1947 which adopted the New Zealand Parliament's New Zealand Constitution Amendment (Request and Consent) Act 1947.
+This occurred only once, for the New Zealand Constitution Amendment Act 1947 (11 & 12 Geo.
+6. c.
+4) which adopted the New Zealand Parliament's New Zealand Constitution Amendment (Request and Consent) Act 1947 (11 Geo.
+VI No. 44).

 Legislative Council Abolition Act 1950

 This amendment repealed the sections of the Constitution Act relating to the Legislative Council so that the New Zealand General Assembly, now Parliament, became a unicameral (single-chamber) legislature.

 New Zealand Constitution Amendment Act 1973

 This amendment gave the New Zealand Parliament the power to pass laws of extraterritorial effect.